 We have developed a number of creative programs, such as Mammothon, Battle of the Brackets and #PapNinja, that invite people of a specific gender or age group to be tested (screened).
 The goal of these programs is to show people the benefits of screening and encourage them to make cancer prevention and screening part of their regular health routine.

 Every March is Colon Cancer Awareness Month.
 During this month, we highlight the need and encourage people across the region to get checked for colon, bowel or colorectal cancer with a safe and painless take-home test.
 It’s important to note:

 - Colon cancer (commonly called ‘colorectal cancer’ or ‘bowel cancer’) is the second leading cause of cancer death among men in Ontario.
 However, when caught early, nine out of ten people can be cured.

-- We recommend that men and women, who are at average risk and between the ages of 50 and 74, take a fecal occult blood test (FOBT) to get checked every two years.
+- We recommend that men and women, who are at average risk and between the ages of 50 and 74, take a fecal immunochemical test (FIT) to get checked every two years.
 This test is safe, painless and can be done at home.

 Breast Cancer Awareness Month

 Every October is Breast Cancer Awareness Month.
 During this month, we highlight the need and encourage women, aged 50 to 74, to talk with their healthcare providers about getting a regular mammogram to screen for breast cancer.
 It’s important to note:

 - Breast cancer is the most common cancer in Ontario women.
 It is estimated that about 10,100 Ontario women will be diagnosed with breast cancer and about 1,900 Ontario women will die from this disease every year.

 - One death is prevented for every 721 women, between the ages of 50 and 69, who get screened regularly with mammograms during about an 11 year period.